ashleythy/ashleythy.github.io/README.md

+A collection of projects where I document my progress in Python programming, learning stats and machine learning

-`html` contains all of my posts in html format
+`html` contains posts in html format

-`index.md` corresponds to the profile description text
+`index.md` corresponds to texts on front page